Preamble

 10.5.

-commissioner shall set and announce the deadline for the submission of final
+and announce the deadline for the submission of final rosters.

 10.5.1.

-appearances (in the DH league) or 5900 plate appearances (in the non-DH league,
+DH league) or 5900 plate appearances (in the non-DH league, not including

-not including pitchers).
-For purposes of this rule, unlimited
+pitchers).
+For purposes of this rule, unlimited batters shall be

 10.5.2.

-shall have players removed from the roster (such players to be chosen by such
+removed from the roster (such players to be chosen by such manager) and

-manager) and replaced by the league Statistician with free agent unlimited
+replaced by the league Statistician with free agent unlimited players until the

 10.6: